-If you’re looking for things to do in London with toddlers you’ve come to the right place.
-Not only will you find a wide range of different sights, attractions, and activities for the little ones in London.
-The good news is that many things come entirely free of charge or at least at a low cost.
+If you’re looking for things to do in London with toddlers, you’ve come to the right place.
+You will find a wide range of sights, attractions, and activities for the little ones in London.
+And the good news is that many things come entirely free of charge or at least at a low cost.

-1. Take a ride on London’s public transport
+1. Take a Ride on London’s Public Transport

 Riding on the tube might not seem like the most exciting activity from an adult’s perspective, but from a child’s perspective, experiencing the sounds, smells, and movements sitting on the tube is just fascinating.
-The only thing we would say is to avoid the rush hour during weekdays from 7-9 AM and in the afternoon from 5-7 PM.
+We would only say to avoid the rush hour during weekdays from 7-9 AM and in the afternoon from 5-7 PM.

 And don’t stop with the tube!
 Make sure to ride a classic red London double-decker in the front at the top.
 Pick a couple of the routes going through the centre of London, and you’ll enjoy a fantastic view of the sights on your way through the city.
 We also recommend checking out the Docklands Ligh Railway (DLR), winding its way through the skyscrapers of Canary Wharf with great views of one of the most modern parts of London.